ColeDiGregorio4/ColeDiGregorio4.github.io/Cipher.md

-## Caesar Cipher with a Repeating Key
+## Project Description:
-In this programming assignment, you will implement a variation of the Caesar cipher where the message is encrypted or decrypted using a repeating key.
-Instead of shifting each character by a constant amount k, the cipher uses a series of characters from the key to determine the shift for each character in the message.
+The Cipher project implements a variation of a Caesar cipher with a repeating key.
+Instead of shifting each character by a constant amount, the key determines a unique shift for each letter in the input message.
+It supports encoding and decoding with custom key values.
+- Encapsulation: Core functionality encapsulated in the Cipher class with methods like encodeMessage and decodeMessage.
+- Error Handling: Validation for key inputs and error reporting for invalid cases.
+- Modular Design: Use of helper functions (getLetterNumber, getLetter) to simplify and clarify logic.
+- Dynamic Data Structures: Utilizes a queue for managing repeating key characters.
+- Reusability: Default and parameterized constructors for flexible initialization.
+- Algorithmic Thinking: Implements custom letter shifting logic to encode and decode messages effectively.

 ## Code